Men’s Job Interview Dress Etiquette – What Should I Wear?

 It may sound silly, but the color you wear can say a lot about you subconsciously to your interviewer.
 Darker colors can give off the idea that you’re ready to take control, and that you’re confident.
 In the business world, these are usually desirable traits.

 If you’re unsure of what the dress code is for your interview, choose something that will work either way.
 For example, a light-colored blazer with a light dress shirt underneath.
 Lighter colors are less threatening and harsh.
 They can show that you’re ready to work with others and that you’re excited about the opportunity you’re being given.
 Yes, the colors you wear can suggest all that!

 Layering can also be your friend no matter what the atmosphere of your interview is.
 A great outfit option is a button-up shirt and tie underneath a sweater and a blazer.
 It might seem like a lot, but it’s the best of both worlds for dress code expectations.

 Layering also provides a more modern touch.
-It’s traditional to wear a dress shirt with a tie and blazer.
+Wearing a dress shirt with a tie and blazer is traditional.
 By adding another piece to that (the sweater) and mixing colors and patterns, you’re adding a modern spin on a classic look.
 Not only can it make you feel more comfortable, but it shows that you’re ready for a job in a new business or growing industry.

 If the job you want is in a more professional or traditional setting, you may want to buy a suit or two.
 But, not all suits are created equal.
 If you’ve never purchased a business suit before, there are a few things to keep in mind to find the best one for your sense of style and your body type: